filiphsps/WiiCraft/README.md

 Required
 -----------

-to get all library's installed please copy the "libogc" folder to correct directory on your system.
+to get all library's installed please copy the "libogc" folder to the correct directory on your system.
 * [DEVKITPPC]

 Download